testsigmahq/testsigma-docs/src/pages/docs/integrations/test-labs/browserstack.md

 You should already know about different [Test Lab Types in Testsigma](https://testsigma.com/docs/test-management/test-plans/supported-test-lab-types/)

 ---

 ## **Integrating with BrowserStack**

 Once the username and API key is obtained, navigate to the Plugins page through **Dashboard > Settings > Plugins** and select BrowserStack under the Test Lab tab.

-  1. Click on the disabled Icon on BrowserStack.
+  1. Click on the disabled icon on BrowserStack.
 BrowserStack Details overlay opens up.
   2. Enter the username and API Key obtained from BrowserStack here.

 After entering the details, click on the Create button to add the Integration.

 ---

 ## **Using BrowserStack for Test Runs**

 Once the account details are added to the Plugins page, select BrowserStack as the Test Lab type instead of Testsigma Lab while creating an Ad-hoc run or Test Plan Run.